Looking for an excuse to visit East Clare? Look no further for we have 10 reasons you should visit this beautiful region.

 4. History exists around every corner

 Explore a wealth of history as you enjoy your holiday in East Clare.
+Discover the oldest church in continuous use in Ireland, St. Cronan's Church, Tuamgraney.
 Take a trip out to the historic and beautiful Holy Island, a monastic site on Lough Derg.
 Wander amidst Killaloe, the home of the last High King of Ireland.
 Or admire the medieval ruins of a Franciscan friary in Quin.

 3. Discover the many hidden gems